Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Abstract

 \section{Abstract}

-Mapping the thermal transport properties of materials at the nanoscale is of critical importance for optimizing heat flows in devices.
-In particular, graphene's extraordinary high thermal conductivity values has attracted significant interest over the past decade.
-Several methods to determine the thermal conductivity have been developed, most of them yielding an average thermal conductivity of the sample under study, thereby disregarding the role of local variations.
-Here, we present a method for the spatial mapping of the thermal conductivity of suspended graphene using a combination of confocal Raman spectroscopy and finite-element calculations.
-Our method is non-invasive, contact-free and does not required on-chip heaters.
-We demonstrate the working principle of this method by extracting the thermal conductivity map of a suspended graphene sheet that has been irradiated using He-ions.
-This method paves the way for spatially resolving the thermal conductivity of other types of layered materials.
+Mapping the thermal transport properties of materials at the nanoscale is of critical importance for optimizing heat conduction in nanoscale devices.
+Several methods to determine the thermal conductivity of materials have been developed, most of them yielding an average value across the sample, thereby disregarding the role of local variations.
+Here, we present a method for the spatially-resolved assessment of the thermal conductivity of suspended graphene by using a combination of confocal Raman thermometry and a finite-element calculations-based fitting procedure.
+We demonstrate the working principle of our method by extracting the two-dimensional thermal conductivity map of one pristine suspended single-layer graphene sheet and one irradiated using helium ions.
+Our method paves the way for spatially resolving the thermal conductivity of other types of layered materials.
 This is particularly relevant for the design and engineering of nanoscale thermal circuits (e.g. thermal diodes).